5 Factors That Make a Good Credit Score (And How to Improve Yours)

 What is a Credit Score?

 A credit score is a rating of your credit history, usually on a scale of 300 to 850, that lenders use to decide whether or not they will lend you money (and at what rate).
-Those with higher credit scores are considered lower risk, and therefore more likely to get better loan terms and interest rates than people with low scores.
+People with higher credit scores are considered lower risk, and therefore more likely to get better loan terms and interest rates than people with low scores.

 What’s the difference between a Credit Score and Credit Report?